knpuniversity/gulp/knpu/publishing-fonts.md

 [[[ code('c22987f8f4') ]]]

-Good news!
+Great news!
 You already know how to copy files in Gulp!
 Just create the normal pipe chain, but without any filters in the middle: `gulp.src(srcFiles)`, then pipe that directly to `gulp.dest(outputDir)`: